-The capacity of rural and suburban syringe service programs is limited compared with those established in urban areas, according to recent MMWR data.
+The capacity of rural and suburban syringe service programs is limited compared with those established in urban areas, according to a recent MMWR.

-Because of the high population of persons who inject drugs (PWID) outside of major urban areas, expanding the reach of these programs outside of cities could limit the transmission of HIV and HCV.
+Because of the high prevalence of persons who inject drugs (PWID) outside of major urban areas, expanding the reach of these programs could limit the transmission of HIV and HCV, researchers said.

 “During the last decade, an increase in drug injection has been reported in the United States, primarily the injection of prescription opioids and heroin among persons who started opioid use with oral analgesic and transitioned to injecting,” Don C. Des Jarlais, PhD, director of research for the Edmond de Rothschild Chemical Dependency Institute of Mount Sinai Beth Israel Medical Center, and colleagues wrote.
 “Providing sterile needles and syringes and establishing appropriate disposal procedures substantially reduces the chances that PWID will share injection equipment and removes potentially HIV- and HCV-contaminated syringes from the community.”

 Des Jarlais and colleagues conducted a mail and telephone survey of syringe service programs (SSPs) operating in the U.S. in 2013.
 SSP directors were asked to provide their best estimates of client demographics and behaviors, as well as questions concerning their operating characteristics, location and budgets.

 Survey responses were collected from 153 SSP directors, accounting for 75% of the 204 U.S. SSPs known to exist in 2014.
 SSPs were primarily located in the West (n = 61) and Northeast (n = 43), with relatively few operating in the South (n = 14).
 Twenty percent of all respondents operated in rural areas, 69% reported urban locations, and 9% reported suburban locations.